Mani1591/skills-write-javascript-actions/README.md

 ### Congratulations, you've completed this course!

-In this course, you've learned a lot about developing custom actions using JavaScript and Actions Toolkit.
+In this course, you've learned a lot about developing custom actions using JavaScript and Actions Toolkit :).

 ## Publishing your actions